Functions of Touch

 The positive feelings of sympathyOpens in new window, reassurance, understanding, and compassion are transmitted through touch—just as are the negative feelings of angerOpens in new window, hostility, and fearOpens in new window.
 To be truly therapeutic, tactile communicationOpens in new window must be used at the appropriate time and place.
 (Blondis & Jackson, 1977, p.
 9)

 Previous research has established that touching between individuals can play an important role in the maintenance of health.
 In reference to their research, Lewis and her colleagues (1995) wrote:

 The role of touch in providing support and nurturance in parent-child relationships is well established.
-With increasing concern about child sexual abuse, more attention is being given to assessing the relative appropriateness is different kinds of intrafamily touching.
+With increasing concern about child abuse, more attention is being given to assessing the relative appropriateness in different kinds of intrafamily touching.

 Thus, Harrison-Speake and Willis (1995) discovered reasonably clear overall norms for parent-child touch.
 They found, for example, lower approval ratings for touching older as opposed to younger children; higher approval ratings for mothers than for fathers when applied to lap sitting, kissing, and bathing their children; and higher approval ratings for lap sitting and kissing when applied to girls as opposed to boys.